swanky-rt/Student-Navigator/final_project/README.md

 ### **Key Human-Driven Architectural Decisions Include:**

 * **RL Strategy (Rule Agent):** We explicitly chose an offline-trained RL approach over online LLM reasoning to replace costly per-request inference, achieving an 11–14× speedup.
-Within this framework, we explored GRPO and GroupedPPO and Vanilla RL to stabilize training on rare-but-allowed PII, manually designing the group reward function "R = α·utility + β·privacy + complexity" to prevent degenerate policies.
+Within this framework, we explored GRPO and GroupedPPO and Vanilla RL to stabilize training on rare-but-allowed PII, manually designing the group reward function R(s, a)= "α·utility + β·privacy - complexity_penalty" to prevent degenerate policies.

 * **Classifier Design (Context Agent):**
   We rejected standard BERT/LLM approaches in favor of a Neuro-Symbolic architecture (MiniLM + custom MLP), a deliberate trade-off to meet the <10 ms latency requirement while maintaining 96% accuracy.